lyxer-dev/.github/profile/README.md

 We're excited to announce the upcoming launch of our self-serve SaaS platform at [app.lyxer.io](http://app.lyxer.io) (coming soon!).
 This platform will allow founders and startups to seamlessly upload their app, project, or business ideas for us to review. 📥 It's a straightforward and unintrusive way to explore working together and to keep track of your project's progress within our ecosystem. 🔄📈

+## Consulting Services

+Have a question or need advice on your software project?
+We're always happy to chat as consultants on any and all software-related queries.
+Whether you're seeking guidance on technical challenges, development strategies, or just looking for some expert advice, don't hesitate to reach out.
+We're here to help! 💼💬

 ## Contact Us

 Curious to learn more?
-Visit our website at [lyxer.io](http://lyxer.io) for more information, or reach out to us directly.
+Visit our website at [lyxer.io](http://lyxer.io) or reach out to us directly at [chat@lyxer.io](mailto:chat@lyxer.io).
 We're always here to chat about your ideas and how we can help bring them to life. ✨💬

-talk@lyxer.io